PejLab/gene_expr_pred/README.md

 - log2_aFC : The effect size of the variant (required)

-- rank : rank of that variant in eQTL calling process (optional)

-- CHROM : the chromosome of the variant (optional)

-- POS : position of that variant (optional)

-- REF : The Reference allele (optional)

-- ALT : The Alternative allele (optional)

 ### VCF file

 A tabix indexed gzip compressed VCF file containing genotypes.